Advancing the Pace & Scale of Environmental Restoration

 Read the white paper explaining the CLSN approach - “Shifting the Regulatory Paradigm Toward Bold Immediate Action for a Resilient California.”

-CLSN has been invited by California Department of Natural Resources Secretary Wade Crowfoot to help find solutions to “Cut the Green Tape.”
+CLSN has been invited by California Department of Natural Resources Secretary Wade Crowfoot to help find solutions to “Cut Green Tape.”
 Frequently, landscape-scale restoration projects are hampered by complicated, resource-intensive and time-consuming application, review and permitting requirements - akin to bureaucratic red tape.
 Those hurdles can delay if not stop environmental projects in their tracks.

-League CEO Darcie Goodman-Collins sits on a steering committee of CLSN members working closely with Secretary Crowfoot and his staff to come up with novel, bold solutions to increase the pace and scale of restoration projects across the state.
+League CEO Darcie Goodman Collins sits on a steering committee of CLSN members working closely with Secretary Crowfoot and his staff to come up with novel, bold solutions to increase the pace and scale of restoration projects across the state.
 In November of 2020, the committee released 14 succinct and actionable policy recommendations to expedite good environmental restoration projects.
 Read the report here.